openvinotoolkit/open_model_zoo/models/public/densenet-121/densenet-121.md

 ## Input

 The model input is a blob that consists of a single image of 1x3x224x224 in BGR order.
-Before passing the image blob into the network, substract BGR mean values as follows: [103.94, 116.78, 123.68].
+Before passing the image blob into the network, subtract BGR mean values as follows: [103.94, 116.78, 123.68].
 In addition, values must be divided by 0.017.

 ### Original Model